yeonju626/yeonju626/README.md

-###😈Hi there, I'm Yanzhu Jiang.
+😈Hi there, I'm Yanzhu Jiang. <br />
--You can call me Yeonju or J.
+You can call me Yeonju or J.

-##😝I'm from China and I'm Korean Chinese.
+😝I'm from China and I'm Korean Chinese. <br />
--👀Currenty studying BICT in University of Tasmania.
+👀Currenty studying BICT in University of Tasmania.<br />
--🧠Second year student in UTAS
+🧠Second year student in UTAS<br />
--💻MAjor in AI.
+💻MAjor in AI.